“Stop Doing That”

 Seen any good art lately?

 Writer Christopher Citro: I moved recently to Syracuse, New York, and The Everson Museum of Art here is fantastic.
-They specialize in ceramic art, and a recent installation called “A Fired Landscape” by Margie Hughto was amazing.
+They specialize in ceramic art, and a recent installation called “Painting in Clay” by Margie Hughto was amazing.
 Four walls of a small room were covered with rough ceramic sheets glazed, stacked, folded and burned to suggest different landscapes and seasons, all with the ghosts of plants and flowers actually pressed in.
 It was a gigantic landscape painting done with clay, with actual landscape.
 And it smelled great, too.
 They also had a selection of early video shorts by the photographer William Wegman which had my girlfriend and me rolling off our bean bags laughing.

 Artist Amy Meissner: I will very soon, as I’m heading to the annual Society of Children’s Book Writers and Illustrator’s conference in LA later this summer.
 The speakers and the portfolios will be amazing.
 The rocket is coming along, of course.